marceldobehere/goofy-static-zws/README.md

 # goofy-static-zws
-A "zero width" url shortener but statically hosted and very cursed
+A "zero width" url shortener but statically hosted and very cursed.
+You can try it [here](https://short.rocc.systems/ )

 It has an extra characterset for discord so that it works on there too.
 Adds one very cursed looking character to the link but should work fine